30 November - 14 February 2023

-An assessment of whether the data management and policy are in line with international standards and whether the e-infrastructure (hardware and software) needs are properly addressed.
+An assessment of whether the data management and policy are adequate for the objectives of the infrastructure, are in line with international standards and if the e-infrastructure (hardware and software) needs are properly addressed.
 The following aspects should be addressed:

 - Does the infrastructure have an appropriate data policy and plan for data management in place?

 - Are the technical solutions for e-infrastructure appropriate?
 E.g. access, analysis, active data storage and data management.